The translation of this document is outdated.

 [13 November 1997]

-Section 17.1 According to the procedures
+Section 17.1 In accordance with the

-administration functions.
+of State administration functions.

 [17 February 2005]